syntony666/blog/source/about/index.md

 - Graduate from HCHS in Kaohsiung

-- Studying in NTUT EECS and major in IEEE
+- Studying in NTUT EECS and major in CSIE

 - Having learnt Python, C, C++